John-Spier/PSFMenu/README.md

 01000000 - 0100FFFF is a packed SEP file, automatically selecting the track based on the stack location.

 01010000 - 0101FFFF is a packed SEQ file, automatically selecting the track based on the stack location.

+00FFFF00 - 00FFFFFF is a multi-track XA file, automatically selecting the track based on the stack location.